sidpalas/devops-directive-website/content/posts/2020/10/gcs-cloudflare-hosting/index.md

 ### Page Rules

-This step is optional, but but without it, the `www` subdomain (e.g. `www.devopsdirective.com` won't work properly).
+This step is optional, but without it, the `www` subdomain (e.g. `www.devopsdirective.com` won't work properly).

 I prefer to use the root domain, but if a user adds a `www.` prefix I don't want them to encounter an error.
 This can be handled by creating the following forwarding rule.